DCWizard/How-to-build-a-simple-todo-tasklist-in-html/README.md

 Children element:

+How to add and remove attribute in javascript.

 How to add a new element as a children.

-How  to delete/trash or archive children element using HTML.
+How  to delete/trash or archive children element using javascript.

 How to move up/down children element.